Digital euro: 2025

-On 31 January 2025, ECB President Cristine Lagarde and European Commission President Ursula von der Leyen published an op-ed in which they cited the digital euro project as part of an effort to keep Europe at the forefront of digital payment technologies.
+On 31 January 2025, ECB President Christine Lagarde and European Commission President Ursula von der Leyen published an op-ed in which they cited the digital euro project as part of an effort to keep Europe at the forefront of digital payment technologies.

 In August 2025, with the new U.S. administration actively supporting the development of dollar-linked stablecoins and 99% of official currency-backed stablecoins being tied to the U.S. dollar, Lagarde urged European lawmakers to "seize the 'euro moment'" and rapidly put in place a legislative framework to "pave the way for the potential introduction of a digital euro," to address the risk posed by stablecoins.

-Subsequently, Lagarde and the ECB announced a target for EU legislation in 2026 and public use in 2029.

-Views on the possible introduction of a digital euro

-As of June 2024, the Governing Council was slated to make a decision by the end of 2025 on whether to proceed to the next stage of planning for a digital euro.
+On 30 October 2025, the ECB announced that the preparation phase begun in November 2023 had concluded and that the Governing Council had decided to move to the next phase of the digital euro project.
+The ECB said the new phase would focus on technical readiness; assuming EU legislation is adopted in 2026, a pilot exercise could begin in 2027 and the Eurosystem would aim to be ready for a potential first issuance during 2029.